cloud-bulldozer/browbeat/doc/source/installation.rst

   [browbeat1@browbeatvm browbeat]$ . .browbeat-venv/bin/activate
   (browbeat-venv) [browbeat1@browbeatvm browbeat]$ python browbeat.py rally

-11. Setup network for Shaker+PerfKitBenchmarker and build Shaker image
+11. Build Shaker image

 ::

-  [browbeatuser1@browbeat-vm ~]$ vi install/group_vars/all.yml # Edit Browbeat network settings
-  [browbeatuser1@browbeat-vm ~]$ ansible-playbook -i hosts install/browbeat_network.yml # For external access(required to build Shaker image)
   [browbeatuser1@browbeat-vm ~]$ ansible-playbook -i hosts install/shaker_build.yml

-.. note:: ``browbeat-network.yml`` might not work for you depending on your underlay/overlay network setup.
+.. note:: Your default network might not work for you depending on your underlay/overlay network setup.
 In such cases, user needs to create appropriate networks for instances to allow them to reach the internet.
 Some useful documentation can be found at: